gurnoor121198/nd00333-capstone/starter_file/README.md

 ![alt text](image-4.png)

 ## Overview of how to improve the project in the future
 There should be more lessons on theory as well.
-There should be more limit on using azure workspaces so that an individual try out some other things as well.
+There should be given more time for using azure workspaces so that an individual try out some other things as well.